Skip to main content

 • POST - Create new resources

-• PUT - Update existing resources
+• PATCH - Update existing resources

 • DELETE - Remove resources